weltliteratur/vossanto/theof/humans/statistics.md

   guitar*,'' Mr. Zevon said he was more like Charles Bronson.

-### Relative frequency
+### Relative Frequency

-The previous table shows the most prolific authors in terms of the *absolute* number of VA within the corpus.
-As authors that have written more articles had more chances to use a VA, we here compare the *relative* number of VA.
-Therefore, we compute how many articles of an author we need on average to find a VA.
+The previous table shows the most prolific authors in terms of the *absolute* number of VA used.
+Naturally, authors who wrote more articles had more chances to throw in VA expressions, so let's also compare the *relative* number of VA used.
+We compute how many articles per author we need on average to encounter one VA.
 The smaller this number, the more often the author uses VA in their articles.
-So, '33' would mean that on average a VA occurs in every 33rd article.
-We will use a threshold of at least 1000 articles to filter authors that only occasionally wrote for the NYT.
+So, '18' would mean that on average a VA occurs in every 18th article.
+We will use a threshold of at least 1000 articles to filter authors who only occasionally wrote for the NYT.

 ``` bash